Generic name: niacin (nicotinic acid) [ NYE-a-sin ]

 To make sure you can safely take niacin, tell your doctor if you have ever had:

 a stomach ulcer; or

 Tell your doctor if you have ever had:

 heart disease, chest pain (angina);

 It is not known whether niacin will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+You may not be able to use this medicine during pregnancy.
+Tell your doctor right away if you become pregnant.